dfdellys/Password_Generator/README.md

 This application emphasizes the use of Javascript to generate a random, secure password for the user.

 This project has been deployed to GitHub Pages.
-To get this project up and running, you can follow the deployment link.
-Or, download the sources files to use this as a template.
+To get this project up and running, you can follow the deployment link (https://dfdellys.github.io/Password_Generator/) or download the sources files to use this as a template.

 ## Summary
 HTML and CSS and Javascript documents create a random password generator.